zaxophone/ZacksPlugin/ReadMe.md

 This plugin depends on *Ionic.Zip* which is distributed with the program. *Ionic* should then be included with the plugin in the Plugins folder.
 AquaConsole will not recognise Ionic.Zip as a plugin.
 There are no exceptions in this plugin so errors besides syntax will lead to an AquaConsole crash.

+ZacksPlugin has been updated so builds after this Readme update will require manual building of AquaConsole Dev due to its wider compatabilities.

 ### -Zack ###